skivvyjs/skivvy/README.md

 	```
 	example-app@1.0.0
 	└─┬ hello-world@1.0.0
-	  └── greet - Greet the user
+	  ├── greet - Greet the user
+	  └── welcome - Welcome the user
 	```
-	_This means that within our project we're now able to use the `hello-world:greet` task, seeing as it was included in the `hello-world` package._
+	_This means that within our project we're now able to use the `hello-world:greet` and `hello-world:welcome` tasks, seeing as they were both included in the `hello-world` package._

 4. Configure the `hello-world` package: